 - Want AI-driven marketing without hiring data scientists

-- Have customer data spread across multiple tools
+- Have customer data spread across multiple disconnected tools

-- Want personalization across web, email, and messaging channels
+- Want personalization across web, email, and messaging in one workspace

 Not ideal for

-- Very small teams with simple email needs
+- Very small teams with only basic email needs

 2. Braze: Best Enterprise Customer Engagement Platform

-Best for: Large companies with complex customer journeys.
+Best for: Large companies with complex customer journeys and dedicated engineering teams.

 What it does

 Braze helps enterprises create personalized customer experiences across email, push notifications, SMS, mobile apps, and web.
-Its main strength is advanced customer journey orchestration.
+Its main strength is advanced customer journey orchestration at enterprise scale, with real-time event triggers and a highly customizable canvas builder.

 Strengths